kipling-engineering/protoc-gen-cobra/README.md

 ### Streams

-gRPC client and server streams are supported using pipes from the command line.
-For server streams each response is printed using the specified response format.
+gRPC client and server streams are supported by concatenating multiple requests and responses.
-Client stream input must be one document per line from a file or stdin.
+Client stream requests can be passed from a file or stdin with optional whitespace between each document (typically a new line).
+Server stream responses are printed one per line using the specified response format.

 Example client stream: